Benzlxs/optimization4engineering/autograd/index.md

 # Autograd

 ## 1. Background
+Stochastic gradient descent approximations have been widely used in optimizing big machine learning models, and their extremely good performance on machine learning tasks unveils the power of gradient descent.
+For complited optimization problem, such as complicated machine learning model, the automatical calculation of gradient (Autograd) become necessary and important.
+Given the loss function, autograd should be able to give the gradient.

 Autograd is the basic for grad-based modelling and optimizing methods.
 The (online lecture)[http://videolectures.net/deeplearning2017_johnson_automatic_differentiation/] clearly explains the autograd techniques.
 The basic math theory is the differentation chain.